ariannab/toyproject/README.md

 # Toy Example

-This is a project that contains a bug that Toradocu+Randoop can discover.
+This is a toy project to test Toradocu+Randoop integration.
+This project contains a bug that Toradocu+Randoop can discover while Randoop alone cannot.

 ## Folder Organization and Fault Description